Otto09/GreatestTwoValuesOfIntegerSeries/README.md

 ### `GreatestTwoValuesOfIntegerSeries`
-Application which find the greatest two values of an integer series
+Application which finds the greatest two values of an integer series